berkeley-cdss/curriculum-guide/faq/onboarding.md

 # Get yourself onboarded to DataHub

-**I am instructor planning to teach using Datahub.
+**I am instructor planning to teach using DataHub.
 What should I know prior to the start of the semester?**

 ##### General Updates